-5.12 Voluntary Purchase and House Raising Scheme
+5.13 Voluntary Purchase and House Raising Scheme

-Measure 8 involves the commissioning of a Voluntary Purchase and House Raising Feasibility Study for 30 residential properties that are subject to relatively deep and potentially fast moving floodwater (which makes them eligible for inclusion in a Voluntary Purchase Scheme) and 25 dwellings that are of weatherboard type construction and are located in hazardous flood storage areas (which makes them eligible for inclusion in a Voluntary House Raising Scheme).
-Although subject to the agreement by the affected owners, this measure includes the cost of purchasing the 30 residential properties and raising the floor levels of the 25 dwellings.
+Measure 9 involves the commissioning of a Voluntary Purchase and House Raising Feasibility Study for a maximum of thirty (30) residential properties that are subject to relatively deep and potentially fast moving floodwater (which makes them eligible for inclusion in a Voluntary Purchase Scheme) and a maximum of nine (9) dwellings that are of weatherboard type construction and are located in hazardous flood storage areas (which makes them eligible for inclusion in a Voluntary House Raising Scheme).
+Although subject to confirmation of the date of construction, agreement by the affected owners and the timing of the Farmers Creek Channel Works (refer below for further details), this measure includes the cost of purchasing the thirty (30) residential properties and raising the floor levels of the nine (9) dwellings.

-5.13 Flood Modification Works
+5.14 Flood Modification Works